 An in-person course offers traditional, face-to-face classroom instruction.
 Students meet at least once or twice a week at a specific time and place -- usually on the college campus.
 In-person courses are often marked by "IP" on college course schedules.

-The Initial Certificate (12 credits): Students can earn this certificate as the starting point of their careers or to continue their professional development.
-The certificate focuses on competencies comparable to those of the Child Development Associate (CDA).
-This provides the foundation for the ECE State Certificate and associate degree.
-Courses include a 5-credit Introduction to Early Childhood Education; a 5-credit Health, Safety and Nutrition course, and a 2-credit Practicum to apply learning.
+Early Childhood Education (ECE) Initial Certificate (Initial Certificate): Is 12 credit Certificate in Early Childhood Education that serves as the point of entry for a career in early learning or continued professional development, and covers foundational content for early learning professionals.
+Competencies within the certificate are comparable to those of the Child Development Associate (CDA).
+This provides the foundation for the ECE Stackable Certificates and associate degree.
+Courses include a 5-credit Introduction to Early Childhood Education; a 5-credit Health, Safety and Nutrition course, and a 2-credit Practicum to apply learning

 ITV stands for interactive television.
 Colleges are able to use television technology to link students who live a long distance from a college campus to a class.
 Students usually go to a location in their community to access ITV classes.
 An instructor who is located on the college campus is able to see and talk with/answer questions from students at a different location.
 ITV classes are scheduled on specific days and times, just like an in-person class.

 Master of Arts (MA) or Master of Science (MS) is a post graduate degree issued by a college or university after completion of a Bachelor's degree.
 A Master's degree has an area of focus which allows the recipient a level of expertise in that focused area.